embroider-build/embroider/README.md

    these tools!
 But because a stable, standards-compliant API between stage 2 and 3 improves our ability to innovate and experiment with taking the best parts of wider JS ecosystem tooling.

+You can read more about the motivation and key ideas in the [intro to the SPEC](SPEC.md).

 ## Status / Should I Use It?